 - Empowering Youth Changemakers

-- Amplifying Diverse Leadership
+- Amplifying BIPOC Leadership

-- Empowering Communities that Center Equity
+- Empowering Communities to Center Equity

 The next step to deepening our work was holding three focus groups which were led by our I2F partners.
 The goal of the focus groups was to fully engage with participants and receive comments in a feedforward manner regarding the three EDI pillars we unearthed from our survey.
 Feedforward is the process of replacing positive or negative feedback with future-oriented solutions.
 We received honest and valuable information during these sessions and will be using it to move forward and create working groups in the near future.